whitecube/php-prices/README.md

 ## Output

-By default, all handled monetary values are wrapped into a `Money\Money` object.
+By default, all handled monetary values are wrapped into a `Brick\Money\Money` object.
 This should be the only way to manipulate these values in order to [avoid decimal approximation errors](https://stackoverflow.com/questions/3730019/why-not-use-double-or-float-to-represent-currency).

 ### Amounts

-Sometimes you'll need to access the `Money\Money` object's raw value, for example if you wish to store the value in the database.
+Sometimes you'll need to access the `Brick\Money\Money` object's raw value, for example if you wish to store the value in the database.
 This is possible using on of these shortcut `amount` methods.
 Please remember that the raw values are treated as strings (instead of integers or floats):

 ```php
 // 5 x €6.00 with 10% VAT and €1.00 discount each (after VAT)